 header; - Your machine account credentials are correct;

-- The IP whitelist for your machine account is up-to-date;
+- The IP allowlist for your machine account is up-to-date;

 - You have access to the endpoint you're calling (contact us if you're not sure).